Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Data and model formulation

-The right hand side in the previous display depends on the parameters $\theta_{BD}(S)$ via the mean and variance functions $\mu(t,d)$ and $\sigma^2(t,d)$.
-As in \cite{kohn2022phenotypic} we can maximize this expression over the parameter set $\theta_{BD}(S)$ to obtain maximum likelihood estimates of the model parameters.
-By using $L_{EP}$ instead of $L_{PP}$ we are increasing the number of model parameters to describe the cell growth dynamic.
-Note that when we use $L_{EP}$ we now have a more realistic model for the dynamic variance, and we assume all observations are independent and identically distributed.
-In principle, $L_{EP}$ is harder to optimize than $L_{PP}$ since the variance term now also depends on the model parameters.
-However, we find that the numerical optimization software we use (see Section \ref{sec: Environment setting}) is able to deal with this more complex dependence on the model parameters.
+The right-hand side of \eqref{eq:EndPointsMethod} depends on the model parameters $\theta_{BD}(S)$ via the mean and variance functions $\mu(t,d)$ and $\sigma^2(t,d)$.
+As in \cite{kohn2022phenotypic}, one can maximize this expression over the parameter set $\theta_{BD}(S)$ to obtain maximum likelihood estimates of the model parameters.
+The optimization problem for the new likelihood $L_{EP}$ is more difficult to solve than the corresponding problem for the PhenoPop likelihood $L_{PP}$ in \eqref{eq:PhenoPop Likelihood}, since the variance of the data now depends on the dose-response parameters for the subpopulations.
+However, the numerical optimization software we employ is able to deal with this more complex dependence on the model parameters, see Appendix \ref{appx: Environment setting}.

-\subsubsection{Live-Cell Imaging Techniques}

-A widely used technique in modern cell biology is live-cell imaging, which enables the counting of the cellular population at multiple time points.
-In particular, when using these methods there will be a positive correlation between cell counts at different time points.
-This is in contrast to the earlier discussed end-points method where we assume that measurements at different times are independent.
-As a result of these positive correlations we now must evaluate the likelihood function \eqref{eq:BD_LikelihoodFun} at multiple time points.
-In particular, we need to evaluate the likelihood of the form

-for each $d\in\mathcal{D}$.
-Note that to ease notation we will temporarily suppress dependence on the dose.
-Unfortunately, due to the hidden subpopulations the total population process is not a Markov process and therefore the precise evaluation of the likelihood of a trajectory is a computationally intensive task.
-We discuss the detail of our attempt on evaluating the equation \eqref{eq:LC path likelihood} precisely in the Appendix \ref{appx:Exact Path likelihood}.
-As a result, we reduce the computational complexity of computing one joint likelihood to $\Omega(\min_{t\in \mathcal{T}} x_{t}^{2})$ many of transition probability computing, where the computation of transition probability contributes the main computational burden due to the factorial terms.
-Despite this, the computational workload for computing exact joint probability remains substantial because $\min_{t\in \mathcal{T}}x_t \approx 5000$, which requires 1 second to compute the likelihood once.

-To get a sufficient reduction in the computational burden of evaluating the likelihood function we use a Central Limit Theorem approach.
-We define the centered and re-scaled total population process $W_{n}(t)$ by removing the dependence of the drug in equation \eqref{eq:centered process}.
-Then define the observations of the centered process at all the time points by
+\subsubsection{Live-cell imaging techniques}

+Live-cell imaging techniques enable the experimenter to obtain cell counts for the same population across multiple different time points.
+For such datasets, observations of the same sample at different time points will be positively correlated.
+In this case, we must compute the joint distribution